-Scientists have published more than 140 studies looking at weather events around the world, from Typhoon Haiyan to the California drought.
+Scientists have published more than 230 peer-reviewed studies looking at weather events around the world, from Hurricane Katrina to Russia’s 2010 heatwave.
 The result is mounting evidence that human activity is raising the risk of some types of extreme weather, especially those linked to heat.

-Carbon Brief’s analysis suggests 63% of all extreme weather events studied to date were made more likely or more severe by human-caused climate change.
-Heatwaves account for nearly half of such events (46%), droughts make up 21% and heavy rainfall or floods account for 14%.
+Carbon Brief’s analysis suggests 68% of all extreme weather events studied to date were made more likely or more severe by human-caused climate change.
+Heatwaves account for 43% such events, droughts make up 17% and heavy rainfall or floods account for 16%.

 Using the map

-The map above shows 144 extreme weather events across the globe for which scientists have carried out attribution studies.
+The map above shows 260 extreme weather events across the globe for which scientists have carried out attribution studies.
 The different symbols show the type of extreme weather; for example, a heatwave, flood or drought.
-The colours tell you whether or not the attribution study found climate change had played a role in that event (see the key on the right-hand side).
+The colours indicate whether the attribution study found a link to human-caused climate change (red), no link (blue) or was inconclusive (grey).

 Use the plus and minus buttons in the top-left corner, or double click anywhere, to zoom in on any part of the world.
 Click on a weather event to reveal more information, including a quote from the original paper to summarise the findings and a link to the online version.